rdouglascox/logic_lectures/source/07_validity_and_logical_form.md

 * consider the following logical form:
     * $(\alpha \leftrightarrow (\lnot \beta \land \alpha))$
-* a **logical form** is like a formula, except that in place of basic propositions it has variables in the place of formulas
+* a **logical form** is like a formula, except that it has variables in the place of formulas
 * given a logical form, we can ask: what propositions have this form?
 We call such propositions **instances** of the form